 👋🏼 I'm Catherine.
-I'm a Lead UX Designer with experience as both a designer and researcher.
+I'm a UX strategy manager with experience as both a designer and researcher.
 I'm a self-taught UXer, and have been in this field for ~10 years.
 You may know me from Twitter, Hexagon UX, from a talk I gave, or not at all.
 I studied music performance and cultural anthropology at Stanford, then spent 5 years in arts nonprofit fundraising, before realizing I wanted to grow and make an impact with my creative and analytical skills helping people with technology.
 I've worked on design teams in startups, consultancy, and large enterprises, both as a full-time employee and contractor/freelancer.
 My pronouns are she/her.